Phil889/Automated-Earnings-Bot/README.md

 - Volume threshold: Minimum average daily volume
 - IV/RV ratio threshold: Implied volatility relative to realized volatility
 - Term structure slope threshold: Slope of the IV term structure

+## Documentation

+The `docs/` directory contains comprehensive documentation for all the key libraries and APIs used in this project.
+This documentation has been gathered to provide up-to-date reference material for implementing the core functionality of the bot.
+It includes code snippets and examples that can be directly used or adapted for the project.

+The documentation covers:
+- Alpaca Trading API for brokerage functions
+- Polygon.io API for market data
+- APScheduler for task scheduling
+- pandas for data manipulation and time series analysis
+- NumPy for numerical operations
+- SciPy for interpolation (particularly for IV term structure)

+Refer to the [docs/README.md](docs/README.md) file for more information.

 ## Development Status